weihaox/awesome-image-translation/content/image-generation.md

 # Controllable Image Generation

-This repository is about *Controllable and Interpretable Image Generation* or *intelligent image manipulation*, which is a collection of papers on image generation and manipulation with the guidance by text, audio, camera pose or other information.
+This repository is about *Controllable and Interpretable Image Generation* or *intelligent image manipulation*, which is a collection of papers on image generation and manipulation with the guidance by text, audio, camera pose, or other information.
 The Controlable Parameters can be Camera, Pose, Lighting, Color, Texture, Semantics, Expression, Speech.

 ## Table of Contents
 - [Industry Demo or Product](#industry-demo-or-product)